This post may contain affiliate links. Please see our disclosure here.

-Tuna casserole is one of the easiest recipes to make and is perfect on a cold winter day.
-Egg noodles and tuna happen to be two of my son’s favorite foods but he usually does not like his food all mixed together.
+Today I am sharing our easy cheesy tuna casserole recipe that is so yummy!
+Tuna casserole is one of the easiest recipes to make and is perfect on a cold winter day or even during the summer.
+Egg noodles and tuna happen to be two of my son’s favorite foods so the addition of cheese will be a huge hit with him.
 This time when I made this particular recipe, I kept it simple and didn’t add any vegetables.
-Some add mushrooms, peas or broccoli but I wasn’t going to push my luck.
+Many recipes on google or pinterest add mushrooms, peas or broccoli but I wasn’t going to push my luck.
 I kept it simple with noodles, tuna and cheese.

 I personally love the idea of doctoring this recipe up with vegetables so next time, I am going to try it.
 Maybe my little man will decide to try it.